-Have an individual at the launch ramp give you directions.
+Ask an individual at the launch ramp, to give you directions.
 Back slowly down the ramp.
 Always remember to launch the boat at a right angle to the shoreline.
-When launching from a trailer, tilt the outdrive up to avoid damage.
+When launching from a trailer, tilt the engine(s) up to avoid damage.

 When the boat's transom is in several inches of water, stop the towing vehicle.
 If the vehicle has a manual transmission, leave it in gear.
 If it has an automatic transmission, shift to PARK.
+Be careful that the exhause pipe from tow vehicle is not submerged in water.
 Turn off the engine and set the parking brake.
-Place blocks behind the vehicle's back wheels.
+Place blocks behind the vehicle's back wheels

 Do not detach the winch cable from the bow eye until a mooring line has been secured to one of the boat's cleats.
 Otherwise, the boat could slide off the trailer and float away.
 Attach one line to the bow and one line to the stern to help control the boat.
 See the mooring information in Chapter 7 for suggested securing procedures.

 After moving the boat down and off the trailer into the water, secure it to the dock or have someone hold mooring lines.
 Then lower the outdrive all the way into the water.